Julienbeaulieu/julienbeaulieu.github.io/_posts/2019-09-25-comprehensive-project-based-data-science-curriculum.md

 [ML in Production - Deployment Series](https://madewithml.com/projects/1011/ml-in-production-deployment-series/) | MLinProduction | Blogpost series
 [Machine Learning Engineering](http://www.mlebook.com/) ❤️| Andriy Burkov | Book

-- Learn all about built-in experiment management, unit tests, labeling, linting scripts, continuous integration/continuous development with CircleCI, model versioning, Docker and deployment with this course that truely should be way more popular than it currently is.
+- Learn all about built-in experiment management, unit tests, labelling, linting scripts, continuous integration/continuous development with CircleCI, model versioning, Docker and deployment with this course that truly should be way more popular than it currently is.
 - Complement this course with Andriy's amazing Machine Learning Engineering book that will teach you about the whole life cycle of a machine learning project.
 - Read this multi-part blog series on deploying machine learning models in an automated, reproducible, and auditable manner.
 - Go back to some of the models you have built for your projects and deploy them!